mroth/github-cli-xref/README.md

    -> ghi -r bitly/prototypes comment 789 -m "Cross referencing this issue with bitly/bitly#123.
 For the win"
 ```

-Foo
+Fun

 ### Dependencies

-This just pipes shit to the command line, so it requires github-cli package to be installed and properly configured.
+This just pipes shit to the command line, so it requires [github-cli](https://github.com/jsmits/github-cli) package to be installed and properly configured.

 To get that, do `pip install -e git://github.com/jsmits/github-cli.git#egg=github-cli`